elslammo/GettingAndCleaningData/CodeBook.md

 Process
 --------
 These are the steps followed in the **run_analysis.R** file, to transform the original data into the tidy data set.

-The original data files must first be downloaded and extracted to a folder called **data** which is in the same R working directory as the **run_analysis.R** file.
+Before running the script, the original data files must first be downloaded and extracted to a folder called **data** which must be in the same working directory as the **run_analysis.R** file.

 **1. Read the 6 relevant data files from the original data set into 6 different data frames.**

-    testSubjects
+test/subject_test.txt       >  testSubjects
-    trainSubjects
-    testFeatures
+test/X_test.txt             >  testFeatures
-    trainFeatures
-    testLabels
+test/y_test.txt             >  testLabels
+train/subject_train.txt     >  trainSubjects
+train/X_train.txt           >  trainFeatures
-    trainLabels
+train/y_train.txt           >  trainLabels

 **2. Combine the test and training sets** into 3 data frames which include all observations.
 The same order is maintained in all sets, so observations can be correctly associated across all data frames.
     allSubjects